Fort Worth Child Custody Lawyer

 Creative Custody, Possession & Access Schedules

 In our global economy, parents’ schedules are drifting away from the traditional 9 to 5, especially for parents with occupations in law enforcement, emergency services, or the military.
-One of our strengths is our ability to work with both parents to arrive at child possession and access schedules that preserve parent-child relationships despite the challenges presented by their schedules.
+One of our strengths is our ability to work with both parents to arrive at custody schedules that preserve parent-child relationships despite the challenges presented by their schedules.

 There are two components to joint custody: joint legal custody and joint physical custody: